Michealakure166/Project-1/README.md

 The goal of the project is  LAMP stack implementaion.
 The webserver was installed on a virtual machine hosted on an AWS cloud instance.

-The LAMP implementation was broken down into 5 objectives:
+The LAMP implementation was broken down into 5 stepsgit:

 1: Installing Apache and updating firewall